bowdoin-gis-f17/teams/README.md

 teams for project2 -read grid

-        Tucker and Ian  (using tuckers repo)
+        Tucker and Ian
+                        idieli-bowdoin invited to use tuckers repo)
+        Cristina and Brooke
+                        Cristina invitde to use bsolomen24 repo